erikarn/erikarn.github.io/kenwood/TS-430/notes.md

    disconnect pin 8 (so you don't use the HF SO-239 input); TX signal is on pin 7 and feed RX signal in on pin 5.
 Use pin 2 for PTT to the transverter.

+### AM receive frequency response

+One of the advantages of a general coverage receiver is the ability to listen to short-wave broadcasters from around the world on AM.
+The TS-430 gives a very good performance with the optional AM filter, but the bass response is poor, which is unfortunate if you are listening on a large speaker.
+To improve the bass response, locate the IF Unit and increase C45 (.047mF) to a l0mF tantalum then increase C57 from 0.47 mF to 2.2 mF.
+You can strap the new components in parallel with the existing ones.
+Watch the polarity on electrolytic capacitors!
+This modification also makes it easier to tune carriers to zero-beat against the BFO on SSB.

+## Broadcast band AM attenutation

+Finally, there is one other source of quality AM signals, and that is the standard AM broadcast band of 540 to 1590 kHz.
+In my TS-430, the sensitivity dropped considerably when tuning between 500 kHz and 1600 kHz.Apart from making distant AM broadcasts inaudible, this also spoils reception of NAVTEX navigational telex transmissions on 518 kHz.
+The cause was the attenuator circuit in the RF unit's 0.5-1.6 MHz bandpass filter; although the circuit says R7 should be 22W , a 220W resistor had been installed.
+Bridging this resistor with 27W improved the sensitivity to a very respectable level, and there is almost no change now in S-meter reading as the dial is tuned past 500 or past 1600 kHz.

 ## PDFs